 Establishment of a Security Ministry (2015), LHL Health & Wellness Ministry (2017) and the E3 Jobs Ministry (2017);

-An increase in our membership by 20% with over 150 new members during the first year;
+An increase in our membership by 350 new members since becoming pastor;

 Implementation of Shiloh's Intercessory Prayer Ministry (2015) with a vision of Shiloh becoming a house of prayer for all nations;